Antosser/brainfuck-compiler-web/README.md

 4. Copy the code from the textarea below "Ouput" and paste it into wherever you interpret brainfuck

 ## Features
 - Your code uses scopes.
-If a variable goes out of scope it's memory will be creared
+If a variable goes out of scope it's memory will be cleared

 ## Code syntax
 The code uses an assembly-like sytax so don't put any ; and the end of lines